mapilado128/SFSU-Term-Project21-Web-App/README.md

 **2.** Once you're sure, on your terminal, do: <br />
  `npm start`
    <br />
-3. Finally, while npm is running, go to your web-browser and type in: <br />
+3. Finally, while npm is running, go to your web-browser and type in the URL: <br />
-   [localhost:3000]
+   localhost:3000